 Core Values

-The core values of Residence Education are Community Development, Diversity, Equity and Inclusion, and Restorative Practices.
+The core values of Residence Education are Community Development and Restorative Practices.
 This document shows the relationship of the values with each other and their core concepts.
 Our core values derive from our desire to create a community inclusive of all identities and one that holistically serves the needs of our residents.

 Developing Community